sherlockblaze/blog/source/about/index.md

 If you have something interesting to learn, let me know at the comments, let's fight together.
 And if you like the theme.
 Look out at [here](https://github.com/sherlockblaze/hexo-theme-new_BeanTech_theme).
+And we can take more about something not in my notes at [Commutiy](https://sherlockblaze.com/community/).

 THANKS.